 Xbox exclusives have never been as big of a selling point as they are for Sony’s PlayStation consoles, but a few exclusive titles other than Halo have also been announced.
 They include the Grimdark Scorn and psychological horror game The Medium.

 It’s also worth mentioning that Xbox Series X will support the Xbox Game Pass, unlocking hundreds of games for a small subscription fee.
+This service includes not only a huge back catalog of games to play on Xbox or PC, but it will also add brand new games from first party studios as they’re released — including Halo: Infinite.

 The launch lineup might not sound too impressive for now, but the Xbox Series X has an ace up its sleeve in the new Smart Delivery system.
 This unlocks the best version of any supported Xbox game you buy.
 In practical terms, this means that if you buy the Xbox One version of Halo: Infinite, you will unlock the Xbox Series X version for free as soon as you buy the new console.